KejPi/AbracaDABra/README.md

 make it executable and run it.

 There are two versions of AppImage - one for Intel/AMD 64 bit CPU (x86_64) the other for ARM64 CPU (aarch64) so make sure you are downloading the one matching your hardware.

+AppImage for x86_64 is compatible with Ubuntu 22.04 or newer.
+If you run it on other Linux distribution, GLIBC version 2.35 or higher is required.
+AppImage for AARCH64 platform is built on Debian Bookworm for the compatibility with Raspberry Pi 4/5.

 ArchLinux users can install AbracaDABra from <a href="https://aur.archlinux.org/packages/abracadabra">AUR</a>.